marcorusc/PhysiCell_Settings/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the GNU General Public License v3.0 - see the `LICENSE` file for details.

+**What this means for you:**
+- ✅ **Free to use** for research, education, and commercial purposes
+- ✅ **Modify and distribute** - but derivative works must also be GPL v3
+- ✅ **Strong attribution** - your contributions are protected and credited
+- ✅ **Patent protection** - includes explicit patent grant
+- 🔒 **Copyleft protection** - prevents proprietary forks that don't give back to the community

+**For scientific use:** Please cite this work in publications.
+For commercial use: derivative works must remain open source.

 ## 🙏 Acknowledgments